KelvenH/Guitar-Vault/README.md

 - Categories - classifies guitars (Electric, Bass or Acoustic)
 - Guitars - houses all information relating to each guitar including the image ID
 - Subscription Plans - contains the tier (Platinum, Gold, Silver and Bronze) their price and details of any additional features
-- Member Profiles - users personal information (delivery address, contact details), active subscription plan and guitar rack* (past, current and 'favourited guitars) * *not implemented*
+- Member Profiles - users personal information (delivery address, contact details), active subscription plan, guitar rack (guitar which has been requested to loan) and favourites
 - Orders - information on subscription plans purchased through the site
+- Accounts - model available to admin to manage accounts (e.g. cancel active subscriptions) and award plectrums monthly NOTE: the need for the accounts model was identified during development to seperate ongoing management from the original order and does not feature in the original diagram).

 ![Planned DB Structure](https://github.com/KelvenH/Guitar-Vault/blob/main/README_FILES/Planned%20db%20structure.png)